shrikantkalar023/redux/README.md

 This is the repo i created and updated while learning Redux. **-Shrikant Kalar**

-dist folder is required for the proj to work.
+dist folder is required for the proj to work (before i added react)

 ## Notes